Canadian Music Centre Prairie Region Presents:

 Day 2 – November 23 – Ticketed

-As part of an ongoing initiative to promote the works of Violet Archer, Canadian Music Centre (CMC) Prairie Region Director Janna Sailor sits down with CMC Prairie Library Assistant Anton Lindenblatt to discuss the Violet Archer Digital Engraving Project.
+1:30pm Pre-concert Chat with Janna Sailor and Anton Lindenblatt – As part of an ongoing initiative to promote the works of Violet Archer, Canadian Music Centre (CMC) Prairie Region Director Janna Sailor sits down with CMC Prairie Library Assistant Anton Lindenblatt to discuss the Violet Archer Digital Engraving Project.
+Level 2, Performance Hall Tickets Required

-In Violet Light: Celebration Concert of Violet Archer — 2:00 PM
+2:00pm In Violet Light: Celebration Concert of Violet Archer Level 2, Performance Hall Tickets Required

 This concert celebrates the luminous legacy of Violet Archer (1913-2000), whose music reflects a vibrant blend of intellect, lyricism, and national identity.
-Archer’s musical palette is deeply evocative, and this program brings to life her extraordinary concepts of tonality, phrasing, counterpoint, structure, and texture that shaped and solidified their mastery.
+Archer’s musical palette is deeply evocative, and this program brings to life her extraordinary concepts of tonality, phrasing, counterpoint, structure, and texture that shaped and solidified her mastery.

 In Violet Light invites listeners to trace the pathways of Archer’s creative journey and her lifelong advocacy for new music.
 Featuring renowned Canadian artists Camryn Dewar (soprano) and Sandra Joy Friesen (piano), experience how her works continue to resonate through solo piano pieces elegantly complemented with songs for mezzo soprano.